 Entrepreneurship can be a challenging road.
 Starting a venture in today’s hospitality industry, which has been thrashed by the COVID-19 pandemic over the past 2+ years, can be a particularly bumpy road.

-However, armed with the right preparation and knowledge, you can enter an entrepreneurial endeavor with the best chance of taking your idea all the way through to success.
+However, armed with the right preparation and all the knowledge you can get from a Masters in Entrepreneurship, you can enter an entrepreneurial endeavor with the best chance of taking your idea all the way through to success.

 Craft Your Self-Care Strategy

 Many successful entrepreneurs look back at their careers and acknowledge how their workload took a toll on their physical, mental, and emotional wellbeing.
 Entrepreneurship requires a lot of anyone who steps into the ring.
 However, some business owners eventually realize that forsaking or ignoring their personal health and wellbeing didn’t get them any farther, and in fact usually caused detriment or even harm they eventually had to rectify.